andrewgr/missing_validators/README.md

     validates :email, email: { domains: 'example.org' }
     validates :email, email: { domains: ['.com', '.edu', 'example.org'] }

+Please note that if a domain is specified as a sting starting with "." (for example, ".com") then the valid values should be in the subdomains of this domain (for example, "email@example.com" or "user@subdomain.example.com").
+If a domain is specified without leading "." (for example, "example.org"), then the valid values should be in this domain only (for example, "user@example.org" or "email@example.org", but not "email@subdomain.example.org").

 RSpec matcher is also available for your convenience:

     describe User do